j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/api.md

 ## Authentication

-Most API endpoints are protected with an API key that is generated during installation.
+Most API endpoints are protected with an API key that is generated during installation (see [VM Setup](vm_setup.md) and [Scripts](scripts.md) documentation).
+The API key is required for all endpoints except the health check (`/health`), which is publicly accessible to verify system status.
 To access protected endpoints, include the API key in the `X-API-Key` header with your requests:

 ```bash
 curl -k -X GET https://your-vm-dns-name:443/battery -H "X-API-Key: YOUR_API_KEY"
 ```

-The API key is stored in the `.env` file inside the app directory and is also shown at the end of the installation process.
+The API key is stored in the `.env` file inside the app directory on the VM, and is also shown at the end of the installation process.

 ## Interactive Documentation